GameCult/gamecult-grav/pages/01.home/04._info2/text.md

 ---
-title: 'Homepage Info 2'
-image: 'lavacave.jpg'
+title: 'A Place For Everyone'
 image_align: right
 anchors:
     active: true
 tagtitle: h2
 menu: 'A Place For Everyone'
+image: lavacave.jpg
 ---

 # **A Place For Everyone**